iamgyang/night-lights/README.md

 |   +---code	| --- 	STATA and R code.
 STATA code is organized in a STATA project file.
 Open that file first to get bearings.
 |   +---input	| --- 	Intermediate input that are derivations of the raw data
 |   \---output
-+---logistics	| --- 	Logistics, mostly for grant for reporting +---paper
++---logistics	| --- 	Logistics, mostly for grant reporting +---paper
 \---raw-data	| --- 	Read-only.
 Contains the original datasets used to construct "input" and "output" folders
     +---Angrist JEP replication